 Demand for tank barge transportation services is driven by the production volumes of the bulk liquid commodities.
 Marine transportation demand for the segment's four primary commodity groups, petrochemicals, black oil, refined petroleum products and agricultural chemicals, is based on differing circumstances.
-While the demand drivers of each commodity are different, the Company has the flexibility, in certain cases, of reallocating inland equipment and coastal equipment among the petrochemical, refined petroleum products and black oil markets as needed.
+While the demand drivers of each commodity are different, the Company has the flexibility, in certain cases, of reallocating inland equipment and coastal equipment among the petroleum products and black oil markets as needed.

 Petrochemical products are used in both consumer non-durable and durable goods.
 Bulk petrochemical volumes have historically tracked the general domestic economy and correlate to the United States Gross Domestic Product.
-Barge utilization ranged from the low to mid-90% range during the majority of 2019 as a result of a favorable pricing environment for customers' products, new petrochemical industry capacity that led to increased movements of petrochemicals, and the continued retirement of older barges from the segment's fleet.
 During 2020, Gulf Coast petrochemical plants saw reduced production levels as a result of lower demand due to the COVID-19 pandemic thereby decreasing marine transportation volumes of basic petrochemicals to both domestic consumers and terminals for export destinations.
 In addition, during the 2020 third quarter, the petrochemical complex along the Gulf Coast was impacted by hurricanes and tropical storms, further reducing barge volumes and closing critical waterways for extended periods of time.
 As a result, barge utilization decreased from the low to mid-90% range during the 2020 first quarter to the high 60% range in the 2020 fourth quarter and then recovered to the mid-to high 80% range in the 2021 fourth quarter as the economy improved.
-Coastal tank barge utilization for the transportation of petrochemicals remained steady in the mid-to-high 80% range for 2019 through 2021 due to a high percentage of term contracts.
+During 2022, utilization improved to the low 90% range by the end of the 2022 fourth quarter reflecting increased activity levels as a result of higher refinery and petrochemical plant utilization.
+Coastal tank barge utilization for the transportation of petrochemicals increased from the mid-to-high 80% range in 2019 to the low 90% range during 2022 due to a higher percentage of term contracts.